ishamashi/ishamashi/README.md

 ## I'm a Fullstack Developer!
 <!-- - 🔭 I’m currently working on a [VS Code Course][website]! -->
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other programmer
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Create something BIG
 <!-- - ⚡ Fun fact: I love to draw and play guitar / drums -->

 ### Connect with me: